MF-Sergio/MF-Sergio/README.md

 - 🤔 Exploring new technologies and solutions related to web development.
 - 🎓 Studying Systems Analysis and Development (EAD) at Estácio de Sá, complemented with courses from the Alura technology school.
-- 💼 Currently unemployed and with work experience only as a freelancer.
+- 💼 Currently working on two volunteer projects for NGOs.
 - 🌱 Learning more about web development, database integration, machine architecture, information security and others.

 ## My Skills